Ottawa Senators: Jacques Martin era (1996–2004)

-The 2001–02 Senators regular-season points total dropped, but in the playoffs, they upset the Philadelphia Flyers for the franchise's second playoff series win.
+The 2001–02 Senators regular season points total dropped, but in the playoffs, they upset the Philadelphia Flyers for the franchise's second playoff series win.
 The Sens would go on to push their second-round series to seven games, but they were ultimately once again defeated by the Maple Leafs.
-Despite speculation that Martin would be fired, it was GM Marshall Johnston who left, retiring from the team.
+Despite speculation that Martin would be fired, it was general manager Marshall Johnston who left, retiring from the team.
 He was replaced by John Muckler, the Senators' first with previous management experience.

 Although the Senators were bankrupt, they continued to play in the 2002–03 season after getting emergency financing.
 Despite the off-ice problems, Ottawa had an outstanding season, placing first overall in the NHL to win the Presidents' Trophy.
-In the playoffs, they came within one game of making it into the Finals, losing to the eventual Stanley Cup champion New Jersey Devils.
+In the playoffs, they came within one game of making it into the 2003 Stanley Cup Final, losing to the eventual Stanley Cup champion New Jersey Devils.
 In 2003–04, Martin would guide the team to another good regular season but again would lose in the first round of the playoffs to the Maple Leafs, leading to Martin's dismissal as management felt that a new coach was required for playoff success.

+Bankruptcy and sale to Eugene Melnyk

+In 2000, owner Bryden publicly appealed for tax relief from the Government of Canada for all Canadian NHL teams, coping with a significant drop in the Canadian dollar.
+His appeal was first met with a plan for tax relief, but the tax relief program was cancelled.
+Bryden then announced the sale of the club outright to a limited partnership in 2002 for CA$186 million, which would include creditors and Bryden himself.
+After its principal creditor Ogden Entertainment failed, the Senators entered bankruptcy protection in January 2003, owing CA$160 million for the club and CA$210 million for the arena.
+The deal fell through in 2003 when American investor Nelson Peltz declined to get involved.

+In August 2003, pharmaceutical billionaire Eugene Melnyk purchased the club for a reported CA$130 million.
+Melnyk, principal shareholder of Biovail Pharmaceuticals, chose to finance half of the purchase price for the club and arena with debt.
+Share values of Biovail were depressed, and he did not want to sell them at the lower price.